-The School houses state of the art equipment for measuring eye movements, electrical brain activity, and locomotion, and we have access to further brain imaging facilities at the Clinical Research and Imaging Centre (CRIC-Bristol).
+The School houses state of the art equipment for measuring eye movements, electrical brain activity, and locomotion.

-Our newly formed External Advisory Board will ensure that our teaching and research continues to stay up-to-date and has real-world relevance.
+We also meet regularly with our External Advisory Board to ensure that our teaching and research continues to stay up-to-date and has real-world relevance.

-Professor Christopher Jarrold is the current Head of School.
+Professor Iain Gilchrist is the current Head of School.

 Did you know?

 Psychological Science is one of five schools in the Faculty of Life Sciences.

 Psychology at the University of Bristol was established in 1901 with the appointment of Conwy Lloyd Morgan, the first UK Professor of Psychology (and Ethics).